 - Upon completion of New Employee Orientation (4 days), all newly hired CIVMARs attend mandatory training sessions for 3-4 weeks at the MSC training facility in Freehold, NJ or San Diego, CA.

-If I fulfill the employment requirements of a Merchant Mariner’s Credential, a TWIC card and a U.S. Passport, am I guaranteed a job with MSC?
+If I fulfill the employment requirements am I guaranteed a job with MSC?

 No, MSC does not guarantee employment.
-Hiring is also based on meeting the minimum employment requirements and evaluation criteria for each respective position.
+In addition to obtaining your credentials, hiring is also based on meeting the minimum employment requirements and evaluation criteria for each respective position.
 Click here to review the Evaluation Criteria for each open position.

 Where can I get my physical and drug test for the MMC?

 The U.S. Coast Guard requires a general physical and specific drug test prior to issue of an MMC for any rating.
 Guidelines are provided in the USCG Merchant Mariner Credential Application package.
 If currently active duty your physical can be accomplished at the base medical facility.
 A drug testing letter from your Command/Commander stating you participate in the random drug testing program is sufficient to submit to the Coast Guard for physical and drug testing criteria.
 The drug testing letters are valid for 6 months.